bfox9900/CAMEL99-ITC/README.md

 (COPIES OF THE LIBRARY SOURCE FILES FILES ARE IN /LIB.ITC AS TEXT FILES)

 A simple way to create TI Files on a PC is to open the TI Editor (Menu Option 1) and start the editor (Menu Option 1).
-Using the the Classic99 emulator on your PC you can paste text into the TI editor window and then save the file in the default DV80 format by following the on screen prompts.
+Using the Classic99 emulator on your PC you can paste text into the TI editor window and then save the file in the default DV80 format by following the on screen prompts.
 It's a quaint old fashioned editor but it works.
-Intructions on how to use the editor are in the manual here:
+Instructions on how to use the editor are in the manual here:

 https://github.com/bfox9900/CAMEL99-V2/tree/master/DOCS